Proceedings

 staff, postgraduate students with teaching responsibilities,

-(ii) That in order to address the range of participants’
+experienced academic staff, support staff with teaching duties. - (ii) That in order to address the range of participants’

 needs in relation to programme content and the delivery, the